Anjli-cdhry/sec-insider-trading-ai-agent/README.md

 ---
 ## Use Case
 This system can help:
-- Investors analyze insider trading trends
+- Investors can analyze insider trading trends
 - Detect bullish or bearish sentiment signals
 - Combine trading data with social sentiment insights
 - Build intelligent financial analysis tools